 * OK [CAPABILITY IMAP4rev1 LITERAL+ SASL-IR LOGIN-REFERRALS ID ENABLE STARTTLS AUTH=PLAIN AUTH=LOGIN]

 - If you do not see this result after a few seconds, then your computer is unable to connect to the IMAP server.
-Make sure that you are no blocking access to that IMAP server from the internet.
+Make sure that you are not blocking access to that IMAP server from the internet.

 You can create a brand new Gmail account for the purpose of being able to reply back to the diary via POP3 or IMAP.
-However, in doing so, you will need to change the security settings of this account to allow for the proper access.
+However, in doing so, you will need to change the security settings of this account to allow for proper access.